titanturtles/titanturtles.github.io/cybercamp.md

 ## Cost for the camp:

-$300 donation to Master Builders Club
+Donation to Master Builders Club:

+Standard Camp: $300 (1 week)
+Advanced Camp: $350 (1 week)

+Both Camps: $600

 * * *

 ## Hardware requirement:

 Intel computers with internet connection, and at least 16GB of memory (RAM) and 60GB free harddrive space (SSD preferred).
 (8GB RAM still works, but may be slow.
 AMD computers should work fine.
-Apple M1 computer may or may not work.)
+Apple M series computer may not work.)

 * * *